 I think numerous Christians will become aware that they have been sinning and will repent of their behavior.
 It may be true that we Christians will be persecuted, perhaps placed in the detention centers that our president is preparing.
 We may have to worship in secret, as is true in other countries of the world.

-Then the current jolly lawless grace, escape-by-rapture, will be seen for the foolishness that they are.
+Then, the current jolly lawless grace and escape-by-rapture will be seen for the foolishness that they are.
 Maybe godly elders will surface who will point the way to the true Christ.

 It is my prayer and hope that Christ will give one of His faithful servants a gift of such power that the person can go among the Muslim faithful and display the miracles that will cause them to turn to Christ.
 I believe this actually is going to happen, and a hundred million Muslims will turn their religious fervency toward Jesus Christ.